Zugz0Wang/Competitive-Programming-Playground/README.md

 ---

+## Leetcode.17.
+Letter Combinations Of A phone Number

+- Independently solved; 20230803

+Similar to the Problem about Permutation(LC.46), I used DFS to solve it.

+---

 ## Leetcode.46.
 Permutation

 - Independently solved; 20230802

-Similar to the Problem about Combination, I used a DFS to solve it, but instead of passing the index of a previously selected element, I passed an integer to track which numbers have been selected.
+Similar to the Problem about Combination, I used DFS to solve it, but instead of passing the index of a previously selected element, I passed an integer to track which numbers have been selected.

 ----